MedRoute Workshop

 FINAL ONLINE WORKSHOP

-With this final online workshop that will be held on the 7th and 8th of October 2020, the EU Marie Curie MedRoute project – Marie Skłodowska-Curie grant agreement No. 747030 – MedRoute (http://medroute.eu/) – is willing to create a space of discussion on the main themes that are its core.
+With this final online workshop that will be held on the 7th and 8th of October 2020, the EU Marie Curie MedRoute project – Marie Skłodowska-Curie grant agreement No. 747030 – MedRoute (https://medroute.eu/) – is willing to create a space of discussion on the main themes that are its core.
 The MedRoute project – running from September 2017 to August 2020 – has reached its end, and we wish this workshop will represent a new start!

 The final online workshop will discuss diasporas, travels accounts, methodology, and the interplay in between migration and the political power.